kzcz/zulfur/README.md

 zfmrg.py is a tool that merges many files into a single one, compressing the files, it does not obfuscate by itself, but can be used for a thin layer of indirection, and help distribute your programs as a unit.
 Note that it checks for the right packages to be installed, but it wont install them by itself.

+# Underworld

+underworld.py is a tool that splits your code into individual statements, encrypts them with a simple algorithm, and puts them back together.
+Each statement has an individual checksum to detect tampering.
+It does not obfuscate by itself, but can be used alongside the main obfuscator for extra protection.
+Note that it will stop execution if any checksum fails, which might happen on multiprocessing environments.

 ## Usage

 ### Command Line